Genealogy and Local History

 A service of Salem Public Library, browse images of the newspaper from 1905 to 2002.

 Salem News Obituary Index (website)

-Search here for obituaries in the Salem News from 1943 onward.
+Also a service of Salem Public Library, search here for obituaries in the Salem News from 1943 onward.

 Warren Tribune Chronicle Obituary Index (website)